Henri-Franck Beaupérin

 In cosmetics, a "perfume organ" is the cabinet on which the bottles of essences are staggered.
 From these, the perfumer, through subtle blendings, will create the fragrances.
 The Sylvanès Organ is exactly that -- a laboratory where the organist-creator will work on sound colors to give the works played a new, unheard-of timbre.
 What you will hear on the Sylvanès organ, you will never hear anywhere else!

 Jonathan Swift had made his character Gulliver into an adventurer who, always too big or too small in the lands he traversed, eventually succeeded by his skill in finding himself at ease.
-The "Gulliver" is also a mobile organ, a traveling instrument in search of new forms of concerts and shows, new repertoire, new audiences
+The "Gulliver" is also a mobile organ, a traveling instrument calling for new forms of concerts and shows, new repertoire, new audiences

 The use of innovative techniques enabled the two brothers Olivier and Stéphane Robert who built it to dissociate its elements and reduce its dimensions in order to make it transportable, easily available on stages of various configurations and in direct visual and acoustic contact with the audience.